aliyun/aliyun-log-cli/doc/tutorials/tutorial_configure_cli_en.md

 **Not escape Non-ANSI**

-By default, for non-ANSI characters, it will escape it as as "\uAB12".
+By default, for non-ANSI characters, it will escape it.
 If you want to view the raw string, you could add a `no_escape` to format of output:
 ```shell
 aliyunlog log get_log....  --format-output=json,no_escape
 ```